 Your employer may choose to dispute your claim and compromise your settlement, especially when your negligence led to the problem.
 So it’s essential to follow all safety protocols shared by your employer.

-Here are the main benefits of the Florence workers’ compensation program that you can seek:
+Here are the main benefits of the Alabama workers’ compensation program that an Alabama workers’ compensation lawyer can help you seek: